jolira/server-tracker-4j/README.md

 A java client library for the [Server Tracker](http://github.com/jolira/server-tracker).

-The basic function of this library is to collect metrics inside a Java application or an application server and submit these metrics to the remote Server Tracker asynchronously.
+The basic function of this library is to collect arbitrary metrics and logs inside a Java application or an application server and submit these metrics to remote  Server Tracker with low-overhead so the data is available for display.

 This library has been build to be used with Google's Guice, but can also be run without code injection.
 The instructions below show how to use the abstraction